 When you’re searching for availability, simply elect to view the price in “Miles” to see how many miles it will cost to take the trip of your dreams.

 Delta is part of the Sky Team alliance, and they also partner with a few other airlines who are unaffiliated with an alliance.
-This means there are many options to redeem your Delta SkyMiles for award tickets with a variety of carriers on flights all around the world.
+This means there are many options to redeem Delta SkyMiles for award tickets with a variety of carriers on flights all around the world.

 American Express Delta SkyMiles Credit Cards

 With the following cards, you can earn points directly in the form of Delta SkyMiles with no transferring required.
+They also include a great sign-up bonus to help you quickly earn your first Delta award ticket!

 |Loyalty Program||Credit Card Review||Application|